pjolayres/express-react-boilerplate/README.md

-# Express and React Boilerlate
+# Express and React Boilerplate

 A boilerplate for a static React web client application built using Webpack and Babel.
 Also features an express server with support for Hot Module Reloading (HMR) for faster development.